mammadu/my_blockchain/README.md

 Parse the string array to call the proper functions

-Make a save file

 Make the different functions to interact with the save file

-Make a function for error messages
+Make a function for printing error messages

+Make a backup file